CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/05-advanced-git-github.md

 | `git log`                       | Outputs a log of past commits (snapshots) with their commit messages                  |
 | `git status`                    | Shows our current status, including what branch you are on and what changes are staged or un-staged  |
 | `git clone URL`                 | Makes a clone of the repository at the specified URL                     |

+## General Best Practices for git and GitHub

+1. Do your best to keep your local git enabled project and remote GitHub project in sync.
+This means that you should always do a `git pull` before you start working on a project and a `git push` when you finish working on a project.
+This will help to avoid conflicts and make sure that your changes are up to date.
+2. Always include a `.gitignore` file.
+This will help to avoid pushing up files that you don't want to share or that are too large.
+It will also help to keep your repository clean and organized.
+3. Always include a `README.md` file.
+This is a good way to introduce your project and explain what it is about.
+It's also a good way to explain how to use your project and what the license is.
+4. For projects with multiple collaborators, try to use branches.
+This will help to avoid conflicts and make sure that everyone's changes are incorporated into the main project.

 ## Resources